Lifelessdice/Plant-Sprouts-App/README.md

   Alternatively, as a user, you can simply download the [APK file](https://expo.dev/artifacts/eas/ppdvYRdy7mZx4NdxtPQ8xh.apk), install it on your Android device, and start using the app immediately.

+### Libraries

+### Wio Terminal & Sensors

+## System Design
+The **SmartSprout** mobile app uses **Firebase Firestore** to store plant-specific metadata and user authentication.
+Firestore is a scalable, cloud-hosted NoSQL datbase that updated in real time across all devices.

+---

+The system is composed of the following core components:
+- A **React Native** frontend built with **Expo**
+- A **Node.js + Express** backend
+- A **Firebase Firestore** cloud database
+- MQTT integration via **HiveMQ** for real-time communication with IoT devices

+The frontend and backend together form the complete application.
+The frontend handles all user interactions, while the backend manages data processing and serves as the bridge between Firebase, MQTT, and the app.